User Resources

 Prior to Registering as a new user:

-• When considering experiments at NSF’s ChemMatCARS facility, we strongly encourage you to contact ChemMatCARS staff and discuss feasibility of your experiments.
+• When considering experiments at ChemMatCARS facility, we strongly encourage you to contact ChemMatCARS staff to discuss the feasibility of your experiments.

-Please contact the scientist from the appropriate experimental technique Contacts lists to the right of this page.
+Please contact the scientist from the appropriate experimental technique Contacts list to the right of this page.

 • You can find general information about our beamlines and other ChemMatCARS facilities here:

-• All ChemMatCARS users have to submit their proposals through the APS General User Program (GUP).
+• All ChemMatCARS users have to submit their proposals through the Universal Proposal System (UPS).

-Be sure to review the criteria for general user proposals (GUP) and proposal FAQ.
+Be sure to review the criteria for general user proposals and the proposal FAQ.

 Brief summary for new users:

-Be sure to follow the APS New User Checklist
+Be sure to follow the Advanced Photon Source (APS) New User Checklist.

 • You need to register as an APS user and submit a proposal in order to apply for ChemMatCARS beamtime.

-• Your home institution has to have an User Agreement with APS.
-Please follow instructions on that page to check for existing agreement or for establishing a new agreement.
+• Your home institution has to have a User Agreement with APS.
+Over 1400 institutions have agreements.
+Check for an existing agreement first, then if your institution is not on the list, follow the directions for beginning the process of establishing a new agreement.

 • An APS proposal is considered standard if submitted before the APS deadline for a run cycle and Rapid Access if submitted after the deadline.
-You can find more information about proposal submission and review here.
+More information about proposal submission and review.

-• Using your active APS proposal, you have to submit a beamtime request (BTR) for each APS run cycle.
-You can use your active proposal to submit BTRs for several APS run cycles if needed for your project.
+• APS run cycle.
+You can use your active proposal to submit BTRs for several APS run cycles if they will be needed for your project.

 • If beamtime has been allocated, ChemMatCARS staff will contact you about scheduling your beamtime.

-• Before your visit, you have to complete the APS user safety training, complete Experiment Safety Assessment Form and notify APS of your arrival by using the Gate Pass Request tab in My APS Portal.
+• Before your visit, you have to complete the APS user safety training, complete the Experiment Safety Assessment Form, and notify APS of your arrival by using the Gate Pass Request tab in My APS Portal.

 • You can find your APS user information at My APS Portal.
 More useful links for users can be found on the APS User Information.

-• When your work is published, Send the Publication to the APS with a copy to Natalie Chen.
-Please include the NSF’s ChemMatCARS Acknowledgment Statement in your publications:
+• When your work is published, send the Publication to the APS with a copy to Natalie Chen.
+Please include the ChemMatCARS Acknowledgment Statement in your publications:

-NSF’s ChemMatCARS, Sector 15 at the Advanced Photon Source (APS), Argonne National Laboratory (ANL) is supported by the Divisions of Chemistry (CHE) and Materials Research (DMR), National Science Foundation, under grant number NSF/CHE- 1834750.
-This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science user facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
+ChemMatCARS, Sector 15 at the Advanced Photon Source (APS), Argonne National Laboratory (ANL) is supported by the Divisions of Chemistry (CHE) and Materials Research (DMR), National Science Foundation, under grant number NSF/CHE- 2335833.
+This research was performed on APS beam time award(s) (DOI: <beam time award DOI hyperlinks>) from the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science user facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.

 Please Note: “ChemMatCARS” has changed to “NSF’s ChemMatCARS”.
 Please acknowledge “NSF’s ChemMatCARS” in publications.